Particular/docs.particular.net/samples/web/send-from-nancy-module/sample.md

 ### Initialize the Nancy web endpoint

-Open `Bootstraper.cs` and look at the `ConfigureApplicationContainer` method.
+Open `Bootstrapper.cs` and look at the `ConfigureApplicationContainer` method.

 snippet: ConfigureApplicationContainer